 Another is that for whatever reason, we feel we should be able to do it (lose weight, find more energy, deal with food intolerance etc.) on our own.
 That sadly, it is a failure to ask for help, yet currently the public are more confused than ever about what they should be eating.

 Lastly, most people don't know where to get professional nutritional advice from.
 You don't have to go it alone and try and work it out for yourself.
 A trial and error approach is often a long and frustrating journey.
-Going to an expert, just as you would if you needed a filling, were filing for divorce or planning your retirement means you are much more likely to get a successful and faster outcome.
+Going to an expert, just as you would if you needed a tooth filling, were filing for divorce or planning your retirement means you are much more likely to get a successful and faster outcome.

 You may have been given some vague advice by your GP (you might be lucky enough to be referred to a dietitian) or perhaps a PT has given you a plan to go with your gym programme.
 Most likely you've asked your friend or Dr Google; how do you know it meets YOUR needs, that it is safe and based on current science rather than anecdotes?
 Exactly!